spmorton/Myth-Scripts/README.md

 # Myth-Scripts
 Collection of personal scripts and information for MythTV

+I changed over to Debian some time ago, the below is kept for posterity.

 ## Mythbackend.service on OpenSuse Leap
 The following allows for the use of the native mythbackend.service file with systemd
 ```